 Friend Jeff.
 Jeff is a national skateboarding champion from Houston Texas.

-I asked Virginia how and why did she support her husband on this off-the-rails venture.
+I asked Virginia how and why she supported her husband on this off-the-rails venture.
 She told me that she wants to educate her children by traveling and exposing them to the real world.
-She doesn’t send them to school and teaches at home, but the real learning would come by visiting different places and countries.
+She doesn’t send them to school and teaches them at home, but the real learning according to her, would come by visiting different places and countries.
 I sighed.
 Yes! it is true, how I wish I could do that.

 My hosts, the wonderful Ivan and Purnima Lamech narrated me their experience with the family.
-With virtually no help, no understanding of the language they sourced the wood, tools and everything else on their own.
-Everyone wants to wash their meal plates and do not create a fuss about anything.
+With virtually no help, no understanding of the language they had sourced the wood, tools and everything else on their own.
+Everyone washes their meal plates and does not create a fuss about anything.
 They embarrass all by their courtesy.
-The only thing they brought from Australia is ten kilos of copper nails.
-Some tricks they learned here, for example the paste local boat-builders use to waterproof the spaces in the joints.
-A mixture of cow dung and akutra.
+The only thing they have brought from Australia is ten kilos of copper nails.
+Some tricks they learned here; for example, the paste local boat-builders use to waterproof the spaces in the joints–a mixture of cow dung and akutra.

 Wood for the boat is Malaysian Saku.
 It is available in Allahabad.
 For the ribs they have used white oak, which they bend in a steaming contraption.

 They started building the boat on Nov 7 in the garage of Kanchan Villa.
 The hosts are very welcoming of the venture.
 They provided all the help they could so the family was not inconvenienced at any time.
 So often have they remarked how these people are a source of inspiration for them.
 Difficulties are surmounted with dogged calmness.
 Eye for detail and cleanliness is exemplary, and never was there any doubt in their mind that this could not be done.